 The Impact Award rewards social and public initiatives from student-entrepreneurs focused on maximising their impact on global challenges in the environment or in developing sustainable solutions.
 The Impact Award includes a grant of 15.000 euros.

-During the semi-final on February 10, 5 finalists will be selected for the final: 3 for the Start-Up Award and 2 for the Impact Award.
+During the semi-finals, 5 finalists will be selected for the finals: 3 for the Start-Up Award and 2 for the Impact Award.

 If you have been selected for the semi-finals, the following dates are important:

 Preparation session: December 6 or 7Semi final: December 8, 2022Acceleration Boot Camp Starthub: Week 6 or 7, 2023organized by entrepreneurship@WUR, lasts a week and offers the candidates for the AIEG finals a great opportunity to further develop their idea and prepare a high-level pitch.
 Final: 10 February 2023At the end bootcamp, the AIEG candidates will present their business idea to the jury of experienced entrepreneurs.